awsdocs/amazon-emr-release-guide/doc_source/emr-spark-configure.md

 ## Using maximizeResourceAllocation<a name="emr-spark-maximizeresourceallocation"></a>

-You can configure your executors to utilize the maximum resources possible on each node in a cluster by using the `spark` configuration classification to set `maximizeResourceAllocation` option to true when you create a cluster\.
+You can configure your executors to utilize the maximum resources possible on each node in a cluster by using the `spark` configuration classification to set `maximizeResourceAllocation` option to true\.
 This EMR\-specific option calculates the maximum compute and memory resources available for an executor on an instance in the core instance group\.
 It then sets the corresponding `spark-defaults` settings based on this information\.

 ```
 [